Zypperman/xiandan/README.md

         - AWS (Current)
         - Git and Github (Next)

 ## Future extensions

 - formalize contribution guide
 - other programming languages
 - other cs theory
-- other topics in my degree like law, but I'll need to check the viability of this
+- other topics in my degree like law, but I'll need to check the viability of this.